 ATMs and credit cards

 ATMs (bancomat) are widely available in larger cities, especially at bank branches and shopping centres.
-They are far scarcer in rural areas and villages.
+They are scarcer in rural areas and villages, though.

-Stores in larger cities accept cards such as Visa, MasterCard, Star and Plus.
-Romania is largely a cash-based society, however, so shops in smaller towns and villages are unlikely to accept cards.
-PIN codes are standard, but credit fraud in Romania is an unfortunate reality and expats should take appropriate precautions to avoid being scammed.
+Stores in larger cities accept major international credit cards.
+Romania is largely a cash-based society, and some shops in smaller towns and villages are unlikely to accept cards, as credit fraud in Romania is an unfortunate reality.
+Expats should take appropriate precautions to avoid being scammed.

 Taxes in Romania

 The tax system in Romania is a great incentive for expats wanting to move to Eastern Europe.
-Romania has a flat tax rate of 16 percent on corporate and individual income.
+Romania has a flat personal income tax rate of 10 percent.

 For tax purposes, an individual is considered a resident if they reside in Romania for at least 183 days within a 12-month period.
-Romanian residents and companies are required to pay tax on their global income as well as their income within Romania, whereas non-residents are taxed only on their income in Romania.
+Romanian residents and companies are required to pay taxes on their global income as well as their income within Romania.
+On the other hand, non-residents are taxed only on their income derived from within Romania.

-Romania has double tax avoidance agreements in place with a number of countries, so it is best for expats to check with their local tax office to see whether their home country has such an agreement in place with Romania.
-Employers are required to deduct tax payments on behalf of their employees.
+Romania has double-tax avoidance agreements in place with several countries, so it's worthwhile for expats to check with a local tax office to see whether their home country has such an agreement in place with Romania.